 You can access tailored support in person and online, and our team can also refer you to other services available at CSU.
 We want to see you become the best you can be.

 ALLaN and STUDY LINK

 One-on-one advice and support

-You will have an initial allocation six hours of tutoring per subject, per session to help you understand the content in your subjects.
+You will be eligible for one-on-one tutoring for each subject, each session, to help you understand the content.
 Tutors can even help with exam preparation towards the end of the session.
-You will automatically be allocated tutors, and they will contact you at the start of session to confirm whether you’d like to take part in the content-specific tutoring.
+You will automatically be allocated tutors, and they will contact you at the start of session to confirm whether you'd like to take part in the content-specific tutoring.